Head Football Coach

 "Football brings so many people together.
 The band, cheerleaders, cardinal crazies, faculty and parents come together.
 Friday nights in the fall are the best and so exciting here at Antioch H.S.
 I cannot think of anything better for young people to be a part of than 80 of their teammates and coaches.
 I enjoy the entire process.
 I enjoy seeing young boys develop into young men.
 Learn to put teammates first, instead of themselves.
 It's really such a wonderful positive experience."

 Coach Glas is married to Sara Glashagel.
-Has 2 beautiful children Cameron and Chloe and a dog Athena.
+Has 3 beautiful children Cameron, Chloe and Olivia and a dog Athena.
 Coach Glas has a B.A. from Knox College and a M.A.E.D. from Dominican University.

 Coach Del Pechauer